jansenneolimpo/CCM101-jolimpo/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 AWS can be used by enterprises for web and mobile applications, data storage and backup, database hosting, business applications, analytics, and large-scale application infrastructure.

 ## Screenshot Evidence

-Insert a screenshot of the official AWS homepage or AWS Management Console here.

 ![AWS Screenshot](aws-homepage.png)

 ## Sources